SigNoz/signoz/pkg/query-service/app/integrations/builtin_integrations/clickhouse/config/collect-logs.md

-### Collect Postgres Logs
+### Collect Clickhouse Logs

-You can configure Postgres logs collection by providing the required collector config to your collector.
+You can configure Clickhouse logs collection by providing the required collector config to your collector.

 #### Create collector config file